-Looking forward to FY 2015, in addition to sustaining its audit readiness, the Commission will:
+Looking forward to FY 2016, in addition to sustaining its audit readiness, the Commission will:

-- Upgrade its current contract writing system, providing the Office of Procurement with enhanced acquisition life cycle processes and reporting not available on the current system - Expand its internal controls program and test and evaluate key controls, and also incorporate the risk process into the ongoing activities of the Commission - Lay the framework for improved financial management reporting that meets the needs of managers throughout the Commission.
+- continue the development of transactional reports that promote the reconciliation of account balances across Offices; - expand its internal controls program and test and evaluate key controls, and also incorporate the risk process into the ongoing activities of the Commission; and - develop and automate financial management reports that meet the needs of managers throughout the Commission.

 We are pleased with our progress and accomplishments, and we remain committed to ensuring a sound financial management environment.
-The accomplishments in FY 2014 and the past few years were the result of efforts across the entire organization.
-The CFO team looks forward to working closely with internal and external stakeholders to make further improvements to the Commission's financial management and internal controls operations in FY 2015.
+The accomplishments in FY 2015 and the past few years were the result of efforts across the entire organization.
+The CFO team looks forward to working closely with internal and external stakeholders to make further improvements to the Commission's financial management and internal controls operations in FY 2016.